caleb-freitas/stock-checker/mailer/readme.md

 ## Running the service

-- Run `docker-compose up` to start the application
+- Run `docker-compose up` to start the mailer service

-- Wait for the following log message:
+- Wait for the following log messages:

 ```bash
 [Mailer] HTTP server running